 Evidence of damage usually shows up on X-rays within about two years after the injury.
 It may be decades until you notice severe pain.

 Your doctor may also ask about pain in other joints.
 Additional discomfort may indicate systemic inflammation, such as RA.

 Your doctor may want to see you standing while barefoot to check your leg alignment.
 The soles of your shoes may also reveal wear patterns.
 This can also confirm alignment problems related to RA in your ankles.

 To diagnose arthritis, your doctor will take your medical history and ask about injuries and previous infections.
-They also may request X-rays.
+They also may request X-rays and a point-of-care ultrasound (PoCUS), which can be helpful in detecting inflammation, tendon, and ligament problems.
 The technician will take images of your ankle from multiple angles while you stand.
 A radiologist will examine your ankle joint alignment and the narrowing in your joint space.

 Your doctor will also examine the way you walk, studying your cadence, speed, and stride length.
 Your doctor will be able to diagnose whether you have arthritis based on these tests and observations.